• Skip to content

 Year 3

-Mrs Deirdre Koekemoer, Mrs Sharon McLauchlan, and Miss Sonnie
+Mrs Deirdre Koekemoer, Mrs Sharon McLauchlan, Miss Sonnie Cusack, and Miss Abbie Bailey.

 The Year 3 Teaching Team